IlijaMihajlovic/AVFoundation-Camera-App/README.md

 ___

-* On the right side we have the main screen when the app loads with buttons laid out such as: Record video, take a picture,  switch cameras front, and back also turn the flash on and off.
+* On the right side we have the main screen when the app loads with buttons laid out such as: Record video, take a picture,  switch cameras front, and back, also turn the flash on, and off.

 ![alt text](https://github.com/IlijaMihajlovic/AVFoundation-Camera-/blob/master/AVFoundation%20Camera/Images/Iphone.png)